 You may also take this osteoporosis treatment in injection form; in which case you would only need a quarterly or yearly injection.
 This can be easier to remember than taking a weekly or monthly pill.

 The best treatment for osteoporosis in postmenopausal women could be hormone -related therapy.
 Estrogen, when taken soon after menopause, can help to maintain bone density.
+Risks and benefits of all treatments need to be discussed with your physician for your individual case.

 How to Treat Osteoporosis Using Lifestyle and Home Remedies